Gargareans

-The ancient Greek geographer Strabo placed the Gargareans on the northern foothills of the Caucasus.
+Strabo placed the Gargareans on the northern foothills of the Caucasus.
 Gaius Plinius Secundus likewise localizes the Gargareans north of the Caucasus Mountains, but calls them Gegar.
 Some scholars identify the Gargareans with the Rutulians.
 Other scholars identify them with the Galgaï.
 According to E. Krupnov, the accuracy of the localization of Strabo's Gargareans in Galga-chuv (Ingushetia) is confirmed by archaeological, anthropological and ethnographic data.

 In the 2nd century BC the Gargareans inhabited the right bank of the Kura River, at the time when the Armenian king Artaxias I incorporated the area into the Armenian kingdom.
 The Gargareans, together with the locally settled tribes of the Shaki and the Utii, being politically fragmented, were unable to resist the seizure of their lands.
 In the 3rd century AD the Gargareans are reported to have moved down from the Caucasus foothills into the lowland region (the area corresponding to the modern Karabakh steppe); according to Kamilla Trever, some of them may have remained there permanently.